 Get it Done Now Attitude

-Successful startup founders always take responsibility for their lack of effort and achievement.
+A successful startup founder always takes responsibility for their lack of effort and achievement.
 What they don’t do is try to make others look bad by talking down the achievements of others.
-A founder who has high self-esteem and confidence can acknowledge others and use their successes to learn from.
+A founder who has high self-esteem and confidence can acknowledge others and learn from their successes to learn from.
 Having envy or jealousy of others is a clear sign of weakness and never amounts to anything.
-Being satisfied is a trait many see as giving up, but it is realizing success is many things and if you are never satisfied you will drive you team into the ground.
+Being satisfied is a trait many see as giving up, but it is realizing success is many things and if you are never satisfied you will drive your team into the ground.

 Leading by Example

 Founders who ultimately find success can lead by example.
 Unsuccessful people often delegate everything to others and never get their hands dirty.
 Being a leader is about showing others how to be successful.
 Each successful person in this world has put in hard work and became who they are by leading people firsthand.
 When teams come up with ideas a great founder is the first to offer to try it, they are the ones who should be willing to get bloodied if it fails.